disalechinmay/K8s-Frontend/README.md

-# K8s-Frontend
+## A simple GUI for Kubernetes

-A ReactJS frontend for K8s project.
+The backend repo is 👉 https://github.com/disalechinmay/K8s-Backend